 - Minimize court time, which reduces legal fees

 While a prenuptial agreement can’t prevent every issue, it can significantly reduce the cost of divorce and provide guidelines for a couple to move forward after being married and in the event of separation and divorce

 When A Postnuptial Agreement Is A Better Fit

 Even though a prenuptial agreement can be a good way to make the divorce process move more efficiently, most people only discuss the details of their prenup before they’re legally married.
 If you’re already married and looking for a way to separate your assets in case of divorce or other life event, a postnuptial agreement (also called a Partition and Exchange Agreement) may be a good fit.
 A postnuptial agreement acts like a prenuptial agreement but can be made after a couple is married.
 Like a prenup, a postnup can save money and time if a couple decides to legally separate.

 Speak With An Experienced Lawyer Today

-To create a prenuptial or postnuptial agreement that can protect your assets, you need skilled legal guidance with experience representing a variety of different situations.
+To create an agreement that can protect your assets, you need a skilled prenuptial and postnuptial attorney with experience representing a variety of different situations.
 This is where the attorneys at Laura Dale & Associates, can help you.
 We are a full-service law firm who works as a team to meet our clients’ goals.

 To speak with a compassionate legal advocate, call our office in Houston at 713-574-7952 .
 You can also reach out to us online to get started today.